tesnim123/tesnim123/README.md

 ###

 <p align="left">
-✨ Creating apps and learning new tech<br>
+✨ Creating apps and learning new technologies<br>
-📚 I'm currently exploring Web Development, AI, DevOps, and Cloud technologies<br>
+📚 I study at the Faculty of Sciences of Tunis (FST), where I focus on Web Development, Artificial Intelligence, and Software Engineering principles.<br>
+💻 Through my studies, internships, and personal projects, I have gained hands-on experience in full-stack development and database management.<br>
-🎯 Goals: Build scalable, user-friendly applications and contribute to innovative projects<br>
+🎯 My goal is to build scalable, user-friendly applications, explore cloud technologies, and contribute to innovative projects that make a difference.<br>
+🌱 I enjoy learning new frameworks, experimenting with code, and participating in hackathons to continuously sharpen my skills.
 </p>

 ###